Money in the Bank (2020)

-The 2020 Money in the Bank was the 11th annual Money in the Bank professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2020 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 11th annual Money in the Bank and was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 The event aired on May 10, 2020.
 While the majority of the event aired live from the WWE Performance Center in Orlando, Florida, the show's eponymous ladder matches were pre-recorded on April 15 at WWE's Titan Towers global headquarters building in Stamford, Connecticut.

 The event was originally scheduled to take place at the Royal Farms Arena in Baltimore, Maryland, but the venue cancelled all shows that were to be held due to the COVID-19 pandemic.
 In response, WWE took advantage of the situation and moved the two titular ladder matches to their global headquarters building in Stamford with a new "Corporate Ladder" gimmick where the match's titular briefcases were suspended above a ring on the building's roof.
 The wrestlers began on the ground floor and fought their way to the roof.
 The eponymous matches were produced as cinematic matches.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Otis and Asuka won their respective Money in the Bank ladder matches, which were contested at the same time.
 In the penultimate match, Drew McIntyre defeated Seth Rollins to retain Raw's WWE Championship.
-Other prominent matches included Braun Strowman defeating Bray Wyatt to retain SmackDown's Universal Championship, and Bayley defeating Tamina to retain the SmackDown Women's Championship.
+In other prominent matches, Braun Strowman defeated Bray Wyatt to retain SmackDown's Universal Championship and Bayley defeated Tamina to retain the SmackDown Women's Championship.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2010, generally held between May and July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between May and July.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship of their choosing at any time within the next year.
-The 2020 event featured wrestlers from the Raw and SmackDown brands; male wrestlers competed for a contract to grant them a match for either Raw's WWE Championship or SmackDown's Universal Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract—though the day after the event, it was revealed that the women's match was actually for the Raw Women's Championship instead of a title match contract due to the unexpected circumstances that forced the then-Raw Women's Champion to go on hiatus.
-The 2020 show was the 11th event in the Money in the Bank chronology.
+The 2020 event featured wrestlers from the Raw and SmackDown brand divisions; male wrestlers competed for a contract to grant them a match for either Raw's WWE Championship or SmackDown's Universal Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract—though the day after the event, it was revealed that the women's match was actually for the Raw Women's Championship instead of a title match contract due to the unexpected circumstances that forced the then-Raw Women's Champion to go on hiatus.
+The 2020 event was the 11th Money in the Bank.
+The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.